-The idea is take in massive amounts of client info, in the form of opting in via name, email and or phone numbers, and turn as much of those leads containing the info, into paying customers.
-The funnel allows you to reach people far and wide, then sift them down, getting rid of tire kickers and rewarding people who become paying clients.
+The idea is to take in massive amounts of client info, in the form of opting-in via name, email and/or phone numbers, and turn as many of those leads containing the info, into paying customers.
+The funnel allows you to reach people far and wide, then sift them down, so you can get rid of tire kickers and reward people who become paying clients.

-As I promised, this funnel is super simple to duplicate and can be done in 4 easy steps.
-Now that you got your accounts all set up with the above mentioned vendors (not my affiliate links) we can get you started.
+As promised, this funnel is super simple to duplicate and can be done in 4 easy steps.
+Now that you have your accounts all set up with the above-mentioned vendors (not my affiliate links), we can get you started.

-It’s no secret, that video is the best media to make a sale with.
-Since it’s inception, video has ruled people’s buying habits.
+It’s no secret.
+Video is the best media to use to make a sale.
+Since its inception, video has ruled people’s buying habits.
 Why else would it be so damned expensive to advertise on TV?
 Ad execs understand the power of video.
-Until recently only the commercial and hollywood types could create videos and get them out to the masses.
-Thanks to youtube and facebook, that shit has changed.
+Until recently, only the commercial and Hollywood types could create videos and get them out to the masses.
+Thanks to YouTube and Facebook, that shit has changed.

-The ability to upload your own videos to the internet and then share them on social media leveled the playing field between fortune 500 companies and local business owners.
-The best part, social media video views get counted, TV views get averaged.
+The ability to upload your own videos to the internet and then share them on social media leveled the playing field between Fortune 500 companies and local business owners.
+Here’s the best part: Social media video views get counted; TV views get averaged.

-Another thing you should consider; if public speaking is the #1 most common fear in people, video falls in that category.
-Most people are less afraid of sharks than they are getting on video.
+Another thing you should consider; if public speaking is the #1 most common fear in people, video falls into that category.
+Most people are less afraid of sharks than they are of getting on video.
 Even the pros who come to my events hate the video part.
 It’s tough to watch ourselves do stuff on video.
-Those of us who overcome the fear and get on camera, will lead the way of buying influence in the future.
+Those of us who overcome the fear and get on camera will lead the way of buying influence in the future.

-My video criteria is pretty simple.
-They are always less than 5 minutes and follow a simple pattern.
-As a guy who has over 500k views on youtube and over 1 million on facebook, I think it’s safe to say I got this video process down.
+My video criteria are pretty simple.
+They are always less than 5 minutes and I follow a simple pattern.
+As a guy who has over 500K views on YouTube and over one million on Facebook, I think it’s safe to say I got this video process down.

 Here’s the pattern

-As you can see from that video, I just use the selfie stick and imovie to record the video and edit it.
+As you can see from that video, I just use the selfie stick and iMovie to record the video and then I edit it.
 I made the intro and outro myself on my laptop.
-You can get similar shit done over at fiverr
+You can get similar shit done over at Fiverr

 for $5-10 each.